 Advantages and disadvantages of Wireless Communication

-Interconnection of systems, people or things with the help of a communication media can be referred as network.
-The type of communication in which use electromagnetic waves as communication media for transmitting and receiving data or voice is called wireless communication.
-The electromagnetic spectrum is divided into well-defined channel for data transmission.
+The interconnection of systems, people, or things with the help of a communication media can be referred to as a network.
+The type of communication which use electromagnetic waves as communication media for transmitting and receiving data or voice is called wireless communication.
+The electromagnetic spectrum is divided into a well-defined channel for data transmission.

-Wireless network is more flexible and adaptable compared to wired network.
+- Flexibility: Wireless network is more flexible and adaptable compared to a wired network.

-Since it is easy to install and doesn’t require cables, wireless network is relatively cheaper.
+- Cost-effectiveness: Since it is easy to install and doesn’t require cables, the wireless network is relatively cheaper.

 - As communication is done through open space, it is less secure.

 - More open to interference.

 - it has a limited amount of bandwidth for communication and breaches of network security.

 - Wireless networks can be easily hacked.

 - Wireless networks require a careful radio frequency when they are installed.

 - Wireless networks are usually inexpensive, but the cost of installation is very high, setting up a wireless network is very costly.